Safety Compliance & Risk Management Program

 - Fifteen (15) Supervisors/Managers of our team have attended and received OSHA 10 Certificates.

-- Over the years, dozens of our Field and Management Team have attended IWCA Safety Training Seminars in College Park, MD, Atlanta, GA, Boston, MD, Chicago, IL and Secaucus, NJ.
+- Over the years, dozens of our Field and Management Team have attended IWCA Safety Training Seminars in College Park, MD, Atlanta, GA, Boston, MD, Chicago, IL, Secaucus, NJ, Scottsdale, AZ and Orlando, FL.

 - Our staff have attended specialty vendor training seminars locally and regionally on topics such as: